jtsternberg/Google-Analytics-Top-Content-Widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Widget and shortcode to display top content according to Google Analytics. ("Google Analytics by Yoast" plugin required)
+Widget and shortcode to display top content according to Google Analytics. ("Google Analytics by MonsterInsights" plugin required)

 == Description ==

 Adds a widget that allows you to display top pages/posts in your sidebar based on google analytics data.

-Requires a Google Analytics account, and the plugin, ["Google Analytics by Yoast"](http://wordpress.org/extend/plugins/google-analytics-dashboard/) (which will be auto-installed by this plugin, thanks to [@jthomasgriffin](http://twitter.com/jthomasgriffin)'s awesome [TGM Plugin Activation Class](http://j.ustin.co/yZPKXw)).
+Requires a Google Analytics account, and the plugin, ["Google Analytics by MonsterInsights"](http://wordpress.org/extend/plugins/google-analytics-dashboard/) (which will be auto-installed by this plugin, thanks to [@jthomasgriffin](http://twitter.com/jthomasgriffin)'s awesome [TGM Plugin Activation Class](http://j.ustin.co/yZPKXw)).

 Also includes a shortcode to display the top content in your posts and pages.